For the media

 1

-Used for frying, sautéing, salad dressings and finishing oil.
+Extra-virgin olive oil can be used for frying, sautéing, salad dressings and as a finishing oil.

 “Olive oil is great without heat in things like salad dressings,” says Bruce who loves to try olive oils infused with garlic or herbs for extra flavor.
 "But recent studies show the smoke point is higher than originally thought, so using it for frying maintains many of its heart health properties."

-Extra-virgin olive oil — also known as EVOO — is a great source of monounsaturated fats and a good source of antioxidants called polyphenols that have been linked to heart health.
+Extra-virgin olive oil — also known as EVOO — is a great source of monounsaturated fats and a good source of antioxidants called polyphenols, which have been linked to heart health.

 2